 Join us for an evening with Peace Adzo Medie to celebrate her new novel Nightbloom, a riveting depiction of class, friendship, and family in Ghana, a compelling exploration of memory, and an eye-opening story of life as an African-born woman in the US.
+She will be in conversation with Carmen Tanner Slaughter.
 Registration is free but required.

 Praise for Nightbloom: